mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 - Buy a skill called “Magic.”

-- Take a half hour in a dark room with someone's name, a voodoo doll, or similar accouterments, and make a Magic roll to [[create advantage]] against the target of the spell.
+- Take a half hour in a dark room with someone's name, a voodoo doll, or similar accouterments, and make a Magic roll to [[Create Advantage]] against the target of the spell.

 - Put an aspect appropriate to a curse or blessing on the target.
 It lasts for three days, seven if you succeed with style.